xlladdins/xll/docs/Excel4Macros/RENAME.COMMAND.md

 possible.

-If the specified menu bar, menu, or command does not exist, RENAME.COMMAND returns the \#VALUE! error value and interrupts the macro.
+If the specified menu bar, menu, or command does not exist, RENAME.COMMAND returns the \#VALUE\! error value and interrupts the macro.

 Name\_text    is the new name for the command.